msu-denver/Binary-Bin-Character-Bank/README.md

 White box testing was written with python unittest to be able to test the internal register_user() function.

 The following was tested:

-Empty username
+Empty username,

-Empty password
+Empty password,

-Existing username
+Existing username,

-Valid new user
+Valid new user,

 These test will help to make sure all of the logics for the registration is valid and works well.
 And will return to the user the issues there is.